-Sortocracy is the form of meta-government whose purpose is to render it practical for consenting adults to form their own government, laying its foundation on such principles and organizing its powers in such form as to them shall seem most likely to affect their safety and happiness.
+Sortocracy is the form of meta-government whose purpose is to render it practical for consenting adults to form their own government, laying its foundation on such principles and organizing its powers in such form as to them shall seem most likely to effect their safety and happiness.

 Introductory audio titled “Sortocracy’s Compassion” is available in two parts.

 Describes Sortocracy as an activity of civilized Man while

 describes Sortocracy in relation to the State of Nature, crime and punishment.

 Why is this compassionate?

 1) It protects people from the political imposition on them of bad social theories.